eclypse-org/eclypse/docs/source/overview/getting-started/placement-strategy.rst

 Extend the PlacementStrategy class
 ----------------------------------

-To define a custom placement strategy, subclass the base class :class:`~eclypse_core.placement.strategy.PlacementStrategy` and override the :py:meth:`~eclypse_core.placement.strategy.PlacementStrategy.place` method.
+To define a custom placement strategy, subclass the base class :class:`~eclypse.placement.strategy.PlacementStrategy` and override the :py:meth:`~eclypse.placement.strategy.PlacementStrategy.place` method.

 This method must return a mapping from **service IDs** to **node IDs**, representing where each service in the application should be deployed.